What is InDesign?

 It’s not the most common Adobe CC product, but it’s growing in popularity.
 InDesign has long been the industry standard for publishing and media, so anyone freelancing in these areas would benefit from learning to use it.
 The growing popularity of infographics, portfolios and zines have also made it a more desirable app for digital nomads.

 Speaking of portfolios, this is a great way to make yourself stand out from the crowd.
 Rather than going for a standard CV, you can create an attractive alternative on InDesign.
-This is especially important if you are looking for a job that involves creativity.
+This is especially important if you are looking for a digital nomad job that involves creativity.
 You can also arrange a PDF introduction to your portfolio to include with your applications.
 This should just have the highlights, with a link to a website containing a more extensive portfolio.

 Beyond career development, InDesign is also great if you are running your own business.
 You can create attractive social media graphics, exciting proposals and even flyers if you’re selling an event.
 Self-publishers will also find the knowledge of InDesign invaluable.
 You can set up the layout of an e-book and design associating marketing materials, all in one program.